thebachchaoproject/i-rodeserver/README.md

 $ CREATE USER irode PASSWORD 'magicpants';
 $ GRANT ALL ON DATABASE irode TO irode;
 ```
-exit the psql command line using `\q` and then `exit` to stop being the postgres user.
+Exit the psql command line using `\q` and then `exit` to stop being the postgres user.

 #### Configure i-rode Settings